 All students are curious about the world in which they live, which makes them natural scientists.
 Science helps them make sense of the world around them.
 It provides opportunities for students to investigate this world and explain how and why things happen.
 They use problem-solving skills to find solutions to a variety of real-world problems.

 The goal of social studies is to make sure that all students graduate from high school prepared for college, a career, and a future as a productive adult.
-Students use rich content, themes and big ideas to learn history, geography, economics, civics, citizenship and government.
-They also use important skills to “think like historians.”
+Students use rich content, themes, and big ideas to learn history, geography, economics, civics, citizenship, and government.
+They also use essential skills to “think like historians.”

 More Info Coming Soon